A’s rally to beat Tigers in ninth, win eighth straight

 Olson hit a one-out double off Gregory Soto (1-0) when Tigers center fielder Victor Reyes lost a high fly ball in the sun.
 After Matt Chapman struck out looking, Murphy walked before pinch-hitter Mitch Moreland hit a sharp grounder that rolled under Candelario’s glove into left field.

+“Everything that kind of could go wrong did go wrong in this four-game series,” Tigers manager A.J.
+Hinch said.
+“We didn’t hit and then ultimately we just couldn’t finish them all off.
+I thought today was a breakthrough day for us early and then ultimately they did more than we did to win.”

-Ramon Laureano had an RBI triple for the A’s.
+Ramón Laureano had an RBI triple for the A’s.

+“Everybody’s kind of rolling right now,” said Moreland, who had a walkoff single to beat the Dodgers on April 7.
+“We feel good as a group.
+Seems we’re playing good baseball on all sides of it.”

-Harold Castro had three hits for the Tigers, including a two-run single in the sixth that snapped Detroit’s 23-inning scoreless streak,
+Harold Castro had three hits for the Tigers, including a two-run single in the sixth that snapped Detroit’s 23-inning scoreless streak.

+The Tigers have lost four straight after sweeping three from the Astros in Houston.

+“Just how it happens,” starting pitcher Matthew Boyd said.
+“I wouldn’t say it’s any sort of luck or anything like that.
+I had an opportunity to close out the eighth inning and gave up a run.”

 Lou Trivino (1-0) retired three batters for the win.